 Figure 6 : Selected criteria from the workshop in Turin

 The City of Lille was inspired by this work, and organized its own workshop on the 2 July 2019 to identify barriers and look for sustainable urban solutions.
 18 participants from 4 organizations took part.
 After this workshop, several meetings took place with elected officials that related to the initiative known as the “Club of 10.000” conducted by the City of Lille, in order to deliberate about the primary criteria.
+When applying in 2019 to become European Green Capital 2021, the City of Lille created a new informal institution focused on the dialogue between the City and construction actors: the “Club of 10.000”.
+This initiative focuses on information sharing, dialogue, debate around the issues related to building new construction in Lille.

 The City of Lille would like to thus pursue this work and select the criteria that officials deem to be the most pertinent to be transcribed in the City’s regulations.

 Type of action

-Several important subjects for sustainable urbanism include: urban agriculture, sustainable and bio-based materials, energy efficiency, nature in the city, etc. In order to adopt a common vision a facilitate dialogue with the primary actors involved in constructing the city, the City of Lille wanted to define the priorities of a sustainable urban strategy.
+Several important subjects for sustainable urbanism include: urban agriculture, sustainable and bio-based materials, energy efficiency, nature in the city, etc. Increasing green spaces in the City is a major issue.
+In order to adopt a common vision a facilitate dialogue with the primary actors involved in constructing the city, the City of Lille wanted to define the priorities of a sustainable urban strategy.

 This work will be based on: